 Some huge benefits come with hiring an attorney that makes the cost worth it in the long run.
 For starters, an attorney will usually be able to go to court for you, saving the cost of missing work or having to find a babysitter.

-You’re also paying for the legal expertise that they offer.
+You’re also paying for the legal experience that they offer.
 They’ve likely seen hundreds if not thousands of cases like this and know exactly what to do to get you the best deal possible.
 This can be especially useful if you’re dealing with a complicated case, something that truly is not your fault, or if you’ve had multiple traffic tickets in the past year.
 Each traffic ticket you get impacts your insurance so if you’ve had bad luck with the law, it’s definitely in your best interest to hire an attorney to advocate for you.

 Additionally, if you work for a ride-share app or food delivery service and driving is your job, you’ll want to keep a clean driving record, as to not affect your source of income.